 The Bear season 4 includes various guest stars whose unexpected roles bring fresh perspectives to the narrative.
-The Bear is an original series from FX/Hulu, created and directed by Christopher Storer, co-written with Joanna Calo, and delves into the turbulent and hectic life of chef Carmen "Carmy" Berzatto.
-The Bear season 4 launched with all 10 episodes on June 25, 2025, on FX on Hulu in the US and Disney Plus in the UK.
+The Bear is an original series from FX on Hulu, created and directed by Christopher Storer, co-written with Joanna Calo, that delves into the turbulent and hectic life of chef Carmen "Carmy" Berzatto.
+The Bear season 4 premiered with all 10 episodes on June 25, 2025, on Hulu and Disney+.

-The Bear season 4 features returning cast members along with a roster of famous guest stars.
-Previous season characters return along with new faces presented at crucial emotional and narrative moments, including Carmy's personal struggles and an important family wedding.
+The latest season features multiple returning cast members along with a roster of famous guest stars.
+Familiar characters, along with new ones, are portrayed at crucial emotional and narrative moments, including Carmy's personal struggles and an important family wedding.

 Jon Bernthal as Mikey Berzatto